automerge/automerge-swift/CollectionBenchmarks/README.md

 Render the benchmark results into an image named `./temp.png`:

     swift run -c release CollectionBenchmarks render ./temp temp.png

+## Generating the baselines, and reporting their output in markdown format.

 Generate and report the baselines for tasks defined in `Library.json`: